Forex Market Sessions: How Time Works

 Tokyo-London Overlap (07:00 to 09:00 UTC)

-This two-hour window can be surprisingly active, particularly around the London open at 08:00 UTC.
-European traders coming online often react to positions built overnight in Asia, which can trigger sharp moves on EUR/JPY and GBP/JPY.
+This two-hour window can be more active than many traders expect, particularly around the London open at 08:00 UTC.
+European traders coming online often react to positions built overnight in Asia, which can lead to stronger price movements on EUR/JPY and GBP/JPY.

 London-New York Overlap (13:00 to 17:00 UTC)

-This is the most traded window in the entire forex week.
+The London-New York overlap is generally considered the most active trading period of the forex day.
 Both the world’s largest forex centre (London) and the world’s largest economy (US) are active simultaneously.
-Volume peaks, spreads tighten to their lowest, and major news from both regions can hit within the same few hours.
+Trading volume is typically highest during the London-New York overlap, spreads tighten to their lowest, and major news from both regions can hit within the same few hours.
 For Dhaka traders, this falls between 19:00 and 23:00 local time.

-EUR/USD typically sees its highest daily volume during this window.
+EUR/USD is often at its most actively traded during the London-New York overlap.
 Big institutional orders, US economic data releases, and London traders adjusting or closing positions all arrive at once.
-For day traders, this overlap is the primary hunting ground.
+For day traders, this overlap is the most active trading period of the day.

 A Practical Session Reference by UTC